Ach-Hidd/Ach-Hidd/README.md

 - 🚀 I’m currently working on improving my Python skills
 - 👯 Looking to collaborate on interesting projects
-- ⚡ Fun fact: I Play flamenco-Guitar & I am learning to skydive
+- ⚡ Fun fact: I am a Skydiver & a Flamenco-Guitarist

 ## 🧰 Languages and Tools: